-RDSS lays special emphasis on leveraging advanced technologies to analyze data generated through IT/OT (Information Technology and Operational Technology) devices, including system meters and prepaid smart meters, to materialize the envisaged goal i.e., introducing advanced technologies like AI/ML (Artificial Intelligence and Machine Learning) in power distribution, by leveraging partnerships and consultations.
+RDSS lays special emphasis on leveraging advanced technologies to analyze data generated through IT/OT devices, including system meters and prepaid smart meters, to materialize the envisaged goal i.e., introducing advanced technologies like AI/ML (Artificial Intelligence and Machine Learning) in power distribution, by leveraging partnerships and consultations.

 Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY)

-Government of Indias flagship programme, Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY), for which REC is the nodal agency, has been completed in its sunset year 2021 -22 i.e., on March 31,2022.
+Government of Indias flagship programme, Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY), for which REC was the nodal agency, has been completed in its sunset year 2021 -22 i.e., on March 31,2022.
 The MoP had notified DDUGJY in 2014, as an integrated scheme covering all aspects of rural power distribution.
 The scheme had an approved outlay of Rs.43,033 crore, including budgetary support of Rs.33,453 crore from the Government of India.
-All erstwhile RE schemes (including Rajiv Gandhi Grameen Vidyutikaran Yojana i.e., RGGVY) were subsumed in DDUGJY.
-After March 31, 2022, the DDUGJY scheme has been subsumed in RDSS.
-On closures, the total executed cost under the scheme has been arrived at Rs.45,942.74 crore.
+All erstwhile RE schemes (including Rajiv Gandhi Grameen Vidyutikaran Yojana i.e., RGGVY) were subsumed in DDUGJY and after March 31, 2022, the DDUGJY scheme has been subsumed in RDSS.
+On closure, the total executed cost under the scheme has arrived at Rs.45,942.74 crore.

 Pradhan Mantri Sahaj Bijli Har Ghar Yojana (SAUBHAGYA)

-In addition to village electrification, emphasis was also laid on household electrification.
-The Government of India launched the Pradhan Mantri Sahaj Bijli Har Ghar Yojana (SAUBHAGYA) scheme on September 25, 2017 at a total cost of Rs.
-16,320 crore, including a gross budgetary support of Rs.
-12,320 crore, with the objective of achieving universal household electrification in the country.
-REC is the nodal agency for SAUBHAGYA scheme.
+The Honble Prime Minister of India launched the Pradhan Mantri Sahaj Bijli Har Ghar Yojana (SAUBHAGYA) scheme on September 25, 2017 with the objective of achieving universal household electrification in the country.
+REC was the nodal agency for SAUBHAGYA scheme.